 I Quit My Job After Six Months.That Was Too Soon.

-I was running L3ad Solutions nights and weekends while still working operations.
+I was running my business nights and weekends while still working operations.
 Six months in, revenue looked decent on a spreadsheet.
 I thought I was ready.
 I wasn't.

-What I didn't account for: seasonal dips, client churn, the mental load of two jobs, and how much of my early revenue came from one client who left three months after I went full-time. gov), most solo founders underestimate how long it takes to build predictable income.
+What I didn't account for: seasonal dips, client churn, the mental load of two jobs, and how much of my early revenue came from one client who left three months after I went full-time.
+Research on business survival shows most solo founders underestimate how long it takes to build predictable income.

 I had cash flow, not stability.

-The timeline that actually works depends on your situation, but I've noticed a pattern with founders I talk to on the Space Coast: if you're still learning your market and your product, you need at least 12-18 months of part-time operation to see real patterns.
-If you've got 3-6 months of consistent revenue from multiple clients and a financial runway of 6 months of expenses, you're closer.
+The timeline that works depends on your situation, but I've noticed a pattern with founders on the Space Coast: if you're still learning your market and your product, you need at least 12 to 18 months of part-time operation to see real patterns.
+If you've got three to six months of consistent revenue from multiple clients and a six-month runway, you're closer.

-Here's what helped me think through the transition — knowing when you're ready isn't about hitting a number, it's about knowing what happens when the number dips.
+Here's how I think through the transition now: knowing you're ready isn't about hitting a number, it's about knowing what happens when the number dips.

-Before you give notice, calculate your actual monthly burn rate (not what you think you spend), then check if you have 6-9 months of that in savings.
-If not, keep the day job and use it as your safety net while you prove the business works.
+Before you give notice, calculate your real monthly burn rate, not what you think you spend, then check if you have six to nine months of it saved.
+If not, keep the day job as your safety net while you prove the business holds up through a slow stretch.